-But Implementation campus teach still experience constraint, namely: time preparation short; education and teaching not yet planned with good; preparation source Power human resources (HR) that have not structured; and communication cross- sector which is still Not yet maximum (Bhakti et al., 2022).
-Obstacles This give space and allows for done adjustments and improvements to the program focused on the seven aspect.
+Principles Child Protection (Ministry of Education and Culture, 2020).
+But Implementation campus teach Still experience constraint , namely : time preparation short; education and teaching Not yet planned with good; preparation source Power human resources (HR) that have not structured; and communication cross- sector which is still Not yet maximum (CNN Indonesia, 2021).
+Obstacles This give space and allows For done adjustments and improvements to the program focused on the seven aspect the .

-Literacy as one of the campus program focus teaching, not yet have a suitable standard format and model applied for junior high school with characteristics area.
-During this is a literacy model only directed for read book or visit library, while not all school own adequate and appropriate library standard, even in schools accredited C participant his education no own motivation and ability literate with good.
-Even though participant educate This merged in age productive that has influence to progress nation. then need existence a model that can change method view life as well as structure social values and norms that exist in society, with to plant skills literate.
+Literacy as one of the campus program focus teaching, not yet have a suitable standard format and model applied for High School First (junior high school) with characteristics area.
+During this is a literacy model only directed For read book or visit library, while No all school own adequate and appropriate library standard, even in schools accredited C participant his education No own motivation and ability literate with good .
+Even though participant educate This merged in age productive that has influence to progress nation . then need existence a model that can change method view life as well as structure social values and norms that exist in society, with to plant skills literate.

-In general, literacy interpreted as ability somebody for reading, writing, understanding, using, thinking critical and appreciative in a way critical various form communication including Language oral, text printed media, broadcast media, and digital media (Mnyanda & Mbelani, 2018).
-Based on the literature, there are a number of literacy that must be mastered generation young as skills life 21st century covers 6 areas: literacy read write, literacy numeracy, literacy science, digital literacy, literacy financial, and literacy culture and citizenship (Nudiati & Sudiapermana, 2020).
+In general general literacy interpreted as ability somebody For reading, writing, understanding, using, thinking critical and appreciative in a way critical various form communication including Language oral , text printed media , broadcast media, and digital media (Fisher 1993; Baynham 1995; Kennedy, Dunphy & Dwyer, 2012; Stripling, 1992) Robinson 1983).
+Based on the literature, there are a number of literacy that must be mastered generation young as skills life 21st century covers 6 areas: literacy read write, literacy numeracy, literacy science, digital literacy, literacy financial, and literacy culture and citizenship (Ibrahim, 2017; Ibnu Adji Setyawan , 2018; Deti Nudiati , Elih Sudiapermana , 2020).
 Seeing urgency the so competence skills life through sixth literacy This must can developed in campus program teach For increase quality age productive and equitable education For support mission Indonesia proceed.